Kwangkee/rPPG/rPPG4BP.md

 - The Measurement of VItal SIgns by Lifelight® Software in comparisON to the Standard of Care - Multi-site Development (VISION-MD), https://clinicaltrials.gov/ct2/show/NCT04763746, https://lifelight.ai/

 - The VISION-Acute Study, https://clinicaltrials.gov/ct2/show/NCT04589923
 - Can Remote Photoplethysmography Be Used for Contactless Vital Sign Acquisition in a Healthcare Setting?
-A Prospective Comparative Study, https://clinicaltrials.gov/ct2/show/study/NCT04489407
+A Prospective Comparative Study, https://clinicaltrials.gov/ct2/show/study/NCT04489407, Carebook Technologies Inc.

 ### etc
 Continuous Monitoring of Vital Signs Using Cameras: A Systematic Review, https://pubmed.ncbi.nlm.nih.gov/35684717/